tarantool/doc/doc/reference/reference_lua/osmodule.rst

 .. function:: exit()

     Exit the program.
-If this is done on the server, then the server stops.
+If this is done on a server instance, then the instance stops.

     **Example:**